AndrewHazelden/dome2rect/readme.md

 ### Changes in Version 1.5 ###

 New in Dome2rect version 1.5 is a `movie2imagesequence.bat` script that makes it easy to extract image sequences from any .mp4 movies placed in the dome2rect input folder.
 Also added a script `alphaextract.bat` that extracts a transparent mask from footage and saves it into an RGB image file in the output folder.
 The `encodemovie.bat` script will re-encode a mp4/mov/mkv/avi movie file with ffmpeg into a compact mp4 movie to make it playback better on mobile/tablets/desktop systems.
+The `imagesequence2movie.bat` script will turn your image sequence into an mp4 movie using ffmpeg.

 ### Changes in Version 1.4 ###